 Instead, lay your quilt flat to dry.
 I don’t have a rack that’s big enough to handle a quilt, so I like to lay mine on towels covered by a clean sheet in the grass on a sunny day (though not directly in the sun, where it can fade).

-Unless your quilt is very fragile, put it on a bed—it’s really the best place to “store” it, and you’ll get to enjoy it, too!
+Caring for quilts doesn’t mean you don’t use them, though.
+Unless your quilt is very fragile, put it on a bed.
+It’s really the best place to “store” it, and you’ll get to enjoy it, too!

 Do you have a favorite quilt?
 Please share its story with us!